-Charles H. Wellington started his career in 1908, working for the Memphis News-Scimitar.
+Charles H. Wellington started his career in 1903, working as an illustrator for the St. Louis Republic.
+By 1908, he was working for the Memphis News-Scimitar.
 His style attracted the attention of newspaper tycoon Henry Stoddard, who offered him a job at the New York Evening Mail.
 Wellington created a strip called 'Pa's Imported Son-In-Law', which changed its title to 'That Son-In-Law of Pa's!' when it moved to the Tribune newspaper.
 Later on, it was renamed once again to 'Pa's Son-In-Law'.
 The strip ran until Wellington's death in 1942.